LaudateCorpus1/edgeai-mmdetection/README.md

 <hr>

 This repository is an extension of the popular [mmdetection](https://github.com/open-mmlab/mmdetection) open source repository for object detection training.
 While mmdetection focuses on a wide variety of models, typically at high complexity, we focus on models that are optimized for speed and accuracy so that they run efficiently on embedded devices.
+For this purpose, we have added a set of embedded friendly model configurations and scripts - please see the [Usage](./docs/det_usage.md) for more information.

 If the accuracy degradation with Post Training Quantization (PTQ) is higher than expected, this repository provides instructions and functionality required to do Quantization Aware Training (QAT).